divyashk/Sys-admin2020/Administration.md

 ./util/venv-dependencies.sh ./venv

 ```
-* when installing the linking streisand to my digitalocean server account and further setting up the service, I encountered an error in my terminal as follows-
+* when linking streisand to my digitalocean server account and further setting up the service, I encountered an error in my terminal as follows-
 ```
 TASK [gpg : Refresh the Streisand GPG keyring with keyserver information] ******
 fatal: [128.199.142.41]: FAILED! =>........something bla bla